Outcomes in Biology

-Anna Bistline ’16 will attended Sidney Kimmel Medical College at Thomas Jefferson University.
+Anna Bistline ’16 will attend Sidney Kimmel Medical College at Thomas Jefferson University.

 Mitchell Dunklebarger ’14 is currently enrolled in the National Institutes of Health Intramural Research Training Award post-baccalaureate program at the National Cancer Institute.

 Alyssa Grube ’14 participated in a Fulbright program in Chile where she studied the biodegradation of fracking fluids.